dannbuckley/KDE_1D/README.md

 # KDE_1D

- Univariate kernel density esstimation example
+ Implementation of Gaussian kernel density estimation in Python using Numpy, Scipy, and Scikit-learn.